caseysoftware/contactually-php/README.md

 *  Implement snooze (POST) for Tasks
 *  Implement update (PUT) for Accounts, Buckets, Contacts, Tasks
 *  Implement error handling for all of the above

+## Oddities

+These oddities are related to the API:

+#  When you authenticate, you get back a 201 response code instead of 200 as you might expect

+These oddities are related to my implementation of the helper library:

 ### MIT License